-The results of this study demonstrate the overall general compliance with the City of Lee's Summit design criteria.
+The results of this study demonstrate the overall general compliance with the City of Lee's Summit design criteria and a waiver is being submitted for approval of a deviation from the design criteria.
 We therefore request approval of this stormwater management report.